 Maintenance Mode provides a simplified and pain-free solution for stopping all Orchestrator activity and shutting down IIS when needed, such as undertaking maintenance or upgrading your Orchestrator instance.
-This is useful for all installations, but especially so for large deployments with numerous active schedules and many jobs processing at all times.
+This is useful for all installations, but especially for large deployments with numerous active schedules and many jobs processing at all times.

 Maintenance Mode is only available to the

-Host tenant, and is accessible only via Orchestrator's API.
+hostorganization, and is accessible only via Orchestrator's API.
 For details, see the Orchestrator API Reference.

 To use Maintenance Mode: